 You could also arrange for discount gym or fitness center memberships near the office.
 Try company health goals like taking so many steps each day.
 Of course, any group activity or challenge must be planned to be inclusive of all employees.
 This means offering options for all levels of ability.

 11. Promote fun and creativity

-Giving employees a chance to flex their creativity muscles is another way to boost their mental health and make work fun.
-It’s also a great way to foster teamwork, better communication, and solve real problems facing the company.
+Giving employees a chance to flex their creativity muscles is another way to boost their mental health.
+It’s also a great way to foster teamwork, better communication and solve real problems facing the company.
 Consider having regular teamwork activities that get your employees laughing, having fun, and thinking outside the box.

 12. Foster healthy communication for good work-life balance

-Work can be very demanding, and many employees can be tempted to take work home with them, which can put stress on their partners.
-Encourage employees to be honest with you about whether or not they feel they can take on another project, and make it clear their honesty will not risk their job or advancement opportunities.
-If they are maxed out, work and home life will suffer.
-Reward them for being honest and assertive and communicating healthy boundaries.
+Work can be very demanding.
+Sometimes it can be tempting to take work home, which can put stress on partners and families.
+Encourage employees to be honest about whether they can take on another project.
+Make it clear it will not put their job or advancement opportunities at risk.

 Achieving work-life balance means separating professional and personal life.
 It requires employees to set boundaries and not take family members for granted.
 It requires them to take lunch breaks and not work long hours even if they have increased responsibilities.

 As an employer, it is your job to ensure that your employees have the tools necessary to achieve a good balance between work and home.
 That will increase productivity and lead to efficient and effective work ethics.
 They need to respect their personal time, and so do you.

 For more HR tips, tools, and business management resources, visit Workest daily.